oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1703 - Fixed a bug in discovery of `domainBin` scripts.
 - #1705 - Added missing validation for the `WLSUserPasswordCredentialMappings` section.
 - #1706 - Fixed a validation bug that was causing lax validation to fail when archive entries were missing.
+- #1707 - Fixed a bug in the handling of the `ActiveContextHandlerEntry` attribute of an `Auditor` security provider.

 #### Known Issues
 - SSH support requires a reasonably recent version of Bouncy Castle.
 WDT picks up Bouncy Castle from WLST so, for example,